(Or, why moving past gender-violence-blind sexism is a vital step in defeating capitalism)

 “But he reminds me of my big brother!”

 “He is an irreplaceable part of this movement!”

 “But he is a minority!”

 None of these things are excuses.
 Yet, in the first few months after outting a person, it’d be an endless, frustrating non-communicative loop of “He violently attacked me” versus “But he is so ________!”
 It’s a strange, fucked up, illogical cycle.
 It usually wasn’t until the 2nd or 3rd or 8th victim stepped forward before the community finally woke and took action.

 Being the first to step forward takes a lot of courage.
 But how could I not step forward once someone had shown themselves to be dangerous?
 Each time I stepped forward, it wasn’t out of concern for myself (if I’d been thinking only about myself, I would have simply left and never spoken to any of these communities again), but it was out of fear for the next bright-eyed person who might step into the perpetrator’s path.
 I wanted it to end with me—or at least make life a little better for the next crew of ladies coming through.

-But being the first person to step forward about a person, unfortunately, means you will experience a shitstorm from the community.
+But being the first person to step forward, unfortunately, means you will experience a shitstorm from the community.
 After I stepped forward following the above cases, random people who weren’t involved gave me threats of violence.
 People I’d never met said they were going to sue me.
-I even had someone send me a harassing, illogical email accusing me of being “a spy for the NSA.”
+I even had someone send me a harassing, illogical email accusing me of being “a spy for Fox News.”
 What the fuck does that even mean?
 People of all genders blew up at me—in fact, the most vicious and hurtful bullshit I fielded was often from other women.